theryeguy92/Foundations-of-Machine-Learning/README.md

   - Possitive Class: The passenger does survive
   - Negative Class: The passenger does NOT survive

-With these definitions, a matrix can be used to fully illustrate how the model can acurately, and in accurately make predicitions.
+With these definitions, a matrix can be used to fully illustrate how the model can acurately, and inaccurately make predicitions.

 ![alt text](https://github.com/TheLeveyBreaks/Foundations-of-Machine-Learning/blob/main/Matrix.JPG)